-When you do get back into it though, they are still there.
-You still have those extra nuclei hanging around in there which are ready and waiting to go and they kickstart your muscle synthesis in no time!
+When you do get back into it, though, they are still there.
+So you still have those extra nuclei hanging around in there, which are ready and waiting to go, and they kickstart your muscle synthesis in no time!

 They will rapidly grow to try and accommodate what they used to do, and this is where your muscle memory is coming from.
 You won’t be able to jump back in where you left off, but you’ll be able to get back there rapidly over time!

 With all of this said about muscle memory, it’s not actually as black and white as we’ve made it out to be.
 This is how muscle memory works, but it isn’t always so easy to actually achieve.
 There are a few different ways that life can throw a spanner in the works.

 Muscle memory is always a factor, but it does get harder to utilise.
 It’s not hard to believe that the older you get, the harder it is to get back to where you were.